ProjectAC/ACJudge/README.md

 ### [Sandbox]
 The warden that protects the system from being damaged by user codes.
+The executable file should (better) be in folder "Contianer/XXX", while XXX is the name of the Sandbox object.

 ### [Supports]
 Including database, file and management interfaces.